Cancer Screening

 What other types of cancer screening may be available?

-In addition to the cancer screening tests listed above, which are recommended by the American Cancer Society and other organizations, there are some additional cancer screening tests that might be of interest to you.
-However, the data used to recommend these screenings do not warrant firm recommendations.
+In addition to the cancer screening tests listed above, there are additional cancer screening tests that might be of interest.
+It is important to note that the data supporting recommendations for these preventative screenings is not conclusive, and as such, firm recommendations cannot be made.

-Starting at age 18, ask your clinician about receiving a total body skin exam.
-Some people may benefit from mole mapping, in which a physician takes periodic photos to document skin changes over time.
+Starting at age 18, ask your clinician about receiving an annual total body skin exam.
+For certain individuals, the option of mole mapping may prove beneficial.
+This involves periodic photographs taken by a physician to document any skin changes observed over time.

 What are some questions to ask your physician about screening?